clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 * A Kubernetes cluster with `pmem-csi`_ enabled

-* The Kubernetes cluster must have `helm`_ and `tiller`_ installed
+* The Kubernetes cluster must have `helm`_ and tiller installed

 * PMEM hardware

 .. important::

-   When selecting the `fsdax` pool file size, it is important to consider that when requesting a volume, certain amount of space is used by the filesystem metadata on that volume.
-Therefore the available space turns out to be less than total amount specified, taking this into consideration the size of the fsdax pool file should be ~2G less than the total volume size requested.
+   When selecting the `fsdax` pool file size, it is important to consider that when requesting a volume, certain amount of space is used by the filesystem metadata on that volume and the available space turns out to be less than total amount specified.
+Taking this into consideration the size of the fsdax pool file should be ~2G less than the total volume size requested.

 Configuration
 =============

 In order to configure the Cassandra PMEM cluster some variables and values are provided.
-This values are set on :file:`test/cassandra-pmem-helm/values.yaml`, and can be modified according to your specific needs.
+These values are set in :file:`test/cassandra-pmem-helm/values.yaml`, and can be modified according to your specific needs.
 A summary of those parameters is shown below:

 * clusterName:  The cluster Name set across all deployed nodes